JunTingLu/Text-to-Image-Retrieval-System/README.md

 ### 🧠 Text-to-Image Retrieval System
-Developed an OpenCLIP-based text-to-image retrieval system by integrating YOLO-based object cropping, automatic caption generation, and embedding fine-tuning, enhancing semantic alignment and retrieval accuracy.
+Developed an OpenAI CLIP-based text-to-image retrieval system by integrating YOLO-based object cropping, automatic caption generation, and embedding fine-tuning, enhancing semantic alignment and retrieval accuracy.
 Leveraged contrastive learning to effectively learn discriminative representations from the image dataset.

 <img width="500" height="300" alt="CLIP 框架示意圖" src="https://github.com/user-attachments/assets/30229dbb-e3a5-4da9-a5f2-d7cfc8fae5fd" />
 <br> This image is taken from a Roboflow article and illustrates how text and images are aligned in semantic space